KhalidOwlWalid/OwlCppWorkspace/cmake_hell/01-target_include_directories/README.md

 // Your code goes here
 ```

 This now works, but imagine, if you re-arrange this file, but then 100s of files depends on it?!
-It would be insane for you to change the relative path one-by-one unless.
+It would be insane for you to change the relative path one-by-one.
 Honestly, this is not a problem at all, because sometimes, being **explicit** on which header file you want the compiler to use avoids the ambiguity of not knowing which header file does the compiler use.
 However, for the sake of this discussion, what's the fix, in this case?

-## Using the include_directories
+## Example 3 - Using the include_directories

 ```shell
 git checkout 966e5c3